A bright, herby twist on a classic roast — perfect for warmer days.

 Tandoori Chicken to show the difference in style from a roast dinner

 But when I finally had a traditional roast dinner, I thought: Why did nobody tell me?!
 Roast dinners always felt like a winter thing… until I made this.
 It’s my Summer Roast Chicken — light, lemony, herby, and full of fresh flavour.
 A perfect way to enjoy comfort food without the heavy, dark gravies or overcooked veg.
 And yes — it still involves crispy potatoes, sweet carrots, and proper gravy.
 Let’s get into it.
-Watch the video here.

 Summer Roast Chicken Dinner plated up with the roasted veggies and gravy.